-- Skid Mounted Tank a pre-assembled, and tested Structural steel skid with odorant tank, valve package, skid piping, and system enclosure. - NJEX System Enclosure, figure 11, houses and protects the; 7000F pump, VM-1100 Verometer, odorant fill valve, solenoid valve/pneumatic relay manifold, odorant discharge manifold, N-300 system controller enclosure, power supply enclosure, and bulk odorant filter. - SPS-12 Solar Panel Assembly, figure 11, is standard equipment for the 7300G and includes a mounting bracket and a connection cable.
-Optional LPS-120/240 or DC power may be used in lieu of the solar panel. - System Control Enclosure for the N-300G controller. - Power Supply Enclosure for the battery and charging system.
+- Skid Mounted Tank a pre-assembled, and tested Structural steel skid with odorant tank, valve package, skid piping, and system enclosure. - NJEX System Enclosure, figure 11, houses and protects the; 7000F pump, VM-1100 Verometer, odorant fill valve, solenoid valve/pneumatic relay manifold, odorant discharge manifold, and the N-300 system controller enclosure. - SPS-12 Solar Panel Assembly, figure 11, is standard equipment for the 7300G and includes a mounting bracket and a connection cable.
+Optional LPS-120/240 or DC power may be used in lieu of the solar panel. - System Control Enclosure for the N-300G controller. - Power Supply Enclosure for the battery and charging system. - ATEX Systems refer to Appendix E and Wiring Control Document.